espressif/esp-sr/docs/audio_front_end/README.md

 VAD algorithm supports real-time output of the voice activity state of the current frame.

+### AGC (Automatic Gain Control)

+AGC dynamically adjusts the amplitude of the output audio, and amplifies the output amplitude when a weak signal is input; When the input signal reaches a certain strength, the output amplitude will be compressed.

 ### WakeNet or Bypass

 Users can choose whether to detect wake words in AFE.
 When calling `afe->disable_wakenet(afe_data)`, it will enter bypass mode, and the WakeNet will not run.

 ### Output Audio

 The output audio of AFE is single-channel data.
-When WakeNet is enabled, AFE will output single-channel data with human voice.
+In the speech recognition scenario,  AFE will output single-channel data with human voice while WakeNet is enabled.
+In the voice communication scenario, single channel data with higher signal-to-noise ratio will be output.

 ---